benwills/getWpUserByCookie/README.md

 ## Background

 I wrote this because I like WordPress as a CMS, some of the plugins available for it, and its basic access control.
-Using it allows me to focus my time on writing applications, rather than the support structure around those applications.
+Using WordPress allows me to focus my time on writing applications, rather than the support structure around those applications.

 You would normally authenticate to WordPress, from _outside_ of WordPress, by including wp-load.php.
 The problem is, I don't like how slow it is, and I'm sure there's a ton of stuff in there I simply don't need.
 All I need is what's returned by this function, which was designed to authenticate as quickly as possible.